Avinash-Alapati/web-dev-resources/README.md

 - [freeCodeCamp News](https://www.freecodecamp.org/news/) - Free Code Camp community news.
 - [Smashing Magazine](https://www.smashingmagazine.com) - Smashing Magazine — for web designers and developers.
 - [Hashnode](https://hashnode.com) - Hashnode is a free content creation platform and community that allows you to publish articles on your own domain.
+- [Reddit](https://www.reddit.com/r/developerIndia/) - Reddit is Heart of internet where yoou can connect with other developers
+- [Stack OverFlow](https://stackoverflow.com/questions) - Ask questions, find answers and collaborate at work with Stack Overflow

 ### 📺 YOUTUBE CHANNELS